 Because of the sturdy and delicious oat biscuit base, these Lemon Drizzle Cake Bars are the perfect, portable food.

-Place in an airtight tin (I use old biscuit tins, usually from Christmas), separating layers with pieces of baking parchment.
+Store in an airtight tin (I use old biscuit tins, usually from Christmas), separating layers with pieces of baking parchment and eat with 5 days.

 If you have enjoyed this recipe for Lemon Drizzle Cake Bars, here are a few more you may like too: